The global dietary supplements market will reach USD 278.02 billion by 2024.

 Combining Eastern Medicine Knowledge with Western Medicine to Improve Bioavailability?

 Through careful research, the founders of NuLiv Science were able to harness the knowledge of Traditional Chinese Medicine (TCM) herbs and Western medicine to develop highly specialized branded ingredients.
-These ingredients were designed to work with the body to accomplish their various goals.
+These ingredients were designed to work with the body to accomplish its various goals.
 We take this unique approach of combining the power of Eastern and Western medicine to make a powerful impact on the supplement industry.

 The concept of “vital energy” is at the core of Eastern Medicine or Traditional Chinese Medicine.
 This vital energy is called qi or ch’i.
 It governs the biological and physiological activities in the human body.